-Designing them to be side by side reduces overall coupling from one trace to another.
+Designing them to be perpendicular reduces overall coupling from one trace to another.

 The example above of a parallel trace design is a poor practice.

 However, broadside trace design is sometimes done on purpose and calculated into their PCB design.
-If you are not experienced with this type of design and it is not accounted for, we strongly recommend designing the traces side by side.
+If you are not experienced with this type of design and it is not accounted for, we strongly recommend designing the traces perpendicular.
 The below image is of an intentional broadside design.